tomkeuper/Documentation/docs/BedWars2023/developers/custom-levels.md

 title: Custom Levels
 sidebar_position: 5.5
 ---
-Developers can create their own "Player Level Manager" by implementing the `com.andrei1058.bedwars.api.levels.Level` interface.
+Developers can create their own "Player Level Manager" by implementing the `com.tomkeuper.bedwars.api.levels.Level` interface.
 Those methods are used by the plugin to display the player level in the scoreboard etc.

-**How to create**
+### How to create
 ```java
 public class CustomLevelsManager implements Level {
 @Override